What Are Burs and Why Do They Matter?

 Wrapping Up

-Keeping your lawn watered properly will go a long way to eliminating stickers.Β For North Texas lawns, we have created this guide to help keep a good watering schedule – click here for a Lawn Watering Guide.
+In summary, keeping your lawn watered properly will go a long way to eliminating stickers.
+For North Texas lawns, we have created this guide to help keep a good watering schedule – click here for a Lawn Watering Guide.

 Even if you control and rid your lawn of all current grassbur plants, new plants will emerge next spring from the seeds that are currently in the soil.